roc-11/max-rehab/README.md

 ## Introduction

 This comprehensive website was made for the fictional company Max Rehab Physiotherapy in Cork, Ireland.
 The site will be targeted toward customers who require physiotherapy treatment as a reult of an injury or operation, and returning customers who wish to book maintenance physiotherapy sessions.
+It is responsive across a range of devices and it is easy for site users to navigate.

 ## UX